humanmade/react-wp-ssr/README.md

 Created by Human Made for complex React-powered sites.
 We power our [Engineering Handbook](https://engineering.hmn.md/) with react-wp-ssr.

 Written and maintained by Ryan McCue.
+Licensed under the [ISC license](LICENSE).
 Thanks to all our contributors.

 Interested in working on projects using react-wp-ssr?
 [We're hiring!](https://humanmade.com/hiring/)